GfSE/SAF-Specification/stakeholders.md

 * What shall be validated to the customer at system level?
 * How does the elements of the test environment interact with each other?
 * Who provides the input(s) to a critical function?
-* How is the system being utilized and interacting with other external systems to satisfy user needs?
+* How is the system being used or utilized and interacting with other external systems to satisfy user needs?
-* What are necessary inputs for operating the SOI expected to be provided by other external entity(s)?
+* What are necessary inputs for operating the SOI expected to be provided by other External Entity(s)?
 * What are the scenarios a system function is utilized in?
 * Are safety related design principle(s) followed e.g. segregation of monitors or independence or redundant elements?
 * What is the necessary accuracy and resolution for processing?
 * What additional information the SOI or a SOI element needs to generate to enable testing?
 * Which system function is addressed by system requirement?
-* What service(s) are expected from external entity(s)?
+* What service(s) are expected from External Entity(s)?
 * What is the rational if requirements are not considered?
-* What are the Capability(s) that are supported by the SOI?
+* What are the Capabilities that are supported by the System?
 * What is the lack / deficiency / gap in current Capability implementation that is addressed with the intended solution?
 * Who are the Stakeholder(s) involved in the intended solution?
 * What are the geographical and physical locations of the intended / proposed elements of the solution?